infinity0/msg-notes/appendix/05-hybrid.rst

 that extends this across operations, and also handles failures and aborts.

-To ensure that the server doesn't reorder operations, any pI proposal must reference the pF from the previous operation (or null if it's the first).
+To ensure that the server doesn't reorder operations, any pI proposal must reference the pF from the previous operation (the next section deals with the case if there was no previous).
 It should also reference the latest messages in the (partially-ordered) ongoing session derived from pF.
-This information must be authenticated within some timeout; we go into strategies for this further below.
+This information must be authenticated eventually; we go into strategies for this further below.

 There may be concurrent multiple different pI proposals that reference the same pF.
-We use the server order to "break ties" between these - for all proposals that point to a given pF (or null), only the first one counts, and members ignore/reject every other such proposal.
+We use the server order to "break ties" between these - for all proposals that point to a given pF, only the first one counts, and members ignore/reject every other such proposal.

 Likewise, if a membership operation is taking too long (e.g. maybe someone has gone offline, so it will never finish) then an existing member may propose to